 Why free ecommerce?

 There are plenty of good options to choose from.
 There is Snipcart which is pretty good($10/month).
 There is Shopify Lite($9/month).
-There is Woocommerce which I do not recommend to anyone(free but you have to buy a hosting plan).
+There is Woocommerce which I do not recommend to anyone(free but you have to pay for hosting it somewhere).
 There is Prestashop, which again needs a proper hosting.

 Ecommerce in India

 Indian ecommerce is booming.
 There are plenty of sellers who prefer selling their products or services online either through Amazon, Flipkart, or through their website and some people don’t even use a website.
-They do it over Facebook.
+They do it over Facebook, OLX, Quickr etc.

 I think I’m trying it late.
 I have seen people being successful in selling things online.
 Someone who wants to start selling right away, can use this idea and eventually move on to other better platforms.